 - Create tax benefits either now or for your estate (depending on how your gift is arranged); and

 - Fund a significant legacy gift by investing a small to moderate amount of personal assets.

 What to do next

-In order to designate St. Paul’s Foundation as a beneficiary of a life insurance policy, contact your insurance agent or financial planner and St. Paul’s Foundation.
-Working together, we will arrange a beneficiary designation.
-You may already own a life insurance policy which you could designate or you may wish to purchase a new policy.
-Purchase of a new policy may require health screening to determine your insurability.
+In order to make a gift of life insurance, contact your insurance agent or financial planner and St. Paul’s Foundation.
+Working together, we will arrange a gift of insurance that best suits your estate planning priorities.
+You may already own a life insurance policy which would make a suitable gift or you may wish to purchase a new policy.
+Purchase of a new policy may require health screening to determine your “insurability.”

 To make a beneficiary designation on a life insurance policy, it is important that you include the full legal name of the charity.

 Our Legal Name: ST. PAUL’S FOUNDATION OF VANCOUVER